School Library

 Year 8

-In the autumn term, pupils will study a variety of poems from Other Cultures with the aim of developing their analytical skills.
+In the spring term, pupils will study a variety of poems as part of an ‘Other Cultures’ Unit of Work with the aim of developing their analytical skills.
 A range of male and female poets are studied to ensure pupils are exposed to a range of styles and voices.
 Pupils will also be given the opportunity to write their own poetry, which is entered into a National Competition and may be published.

 The journey for pupils continues as they complete a Unit of Work on Shakespeare’s Villains.
 This Unit is designed to build on pupils’ more general exposure to Shakespeare’s work in Year 7.
+Plays such as ‘Macbeth’ and ‘King Lear’ are explored in a way that further improves analytical skills and ability to decode challenge vocabulary and grammar.

 In the summer term, pupils will read non-fiction texts based on the life of Charles Dickens and this will enable them to contextualise the fictional work of the author in the final half-term.
+Following this, they study ‘Oliver Twist’.
+Again, this provides the opportunity for whole text study.

 Pupils are also encouraged to read modern texts in their own time.